lgzh2003/helloWorld/README.txt

 In .travis.yml if I change the executions script to test.py, I would see that it fails for python3.x

-In .travis.yml if I change the executions script to test2.py, I would see that it passes for all.
+In .travis.yml if I change the executions script to test2.py, I would see that it passes for for both - python2.x and python3.x